iliasam/stm32f429_vga_examples/README.md

 "sdcard_vga_example" - STM32F429 reads image from SD Card and show it at VGA display.

-Thre are some photos of VGA display at "Photos" directory.
+There are some photos of VGA display at "Photos" directory.